Small systems and the single-hit approximation in the AMY parton cascade ALPACA: Conclusions

 \section{Conclusions}

-Comparing the results of simulations with the AMY parton cascade \textsc{Alpaca} for small collision systems to known results, in particular the single-hit calculation of~\cite{Kurkela:2021ctp} has lead to a number of interesting observations. \begin{enumerate} \item For the same initial conditions and coupling the number of scatterings per particle is significantly larger than one in \textsc{Alpaca}. \item The elliptic flow coefficient $v_2$ increases with the number of scatterings in a way that is qualitatively consistent with the findings in~\cite{Kurkela:2018qeb,Schlichting:2016sqo}. \item This raises the question how results from the two calculations can be compared and we show that one has to reduce the number of scatterings in \textsc{Alpaca} by rejecting scatterings with a probability $1/\langle N_\text{scat} \rangle$ to map out the entire evolution of the system. \item Generally the elastic scattering cross sections are very large for the parameters considered here.
+Comparing the results of simulations with the AMY parton cascade \textsc{Alpaca} for small collision systems to known results, in particular the single-hit calculation of~\cite{Kurkela:2021ctp} has lead to a number of interesting observations. \begin{enumerate} \item The conclusions in~\cite{Kurkela:2021ctp} that in kinetic theories a sizeable $v_2$ can be obtained from just a single scattering (or less) per particle is confirmed.
+This has important implications for the interpretation of data from small collision systems. \item For the same initial conditions and coupling the number of scatterings per particle is significantly larger than one in \textsc{Alpaca}. \item The elliptic flow coefficient $v_2$ increases with the number of scatterings in a way that is qualitatively consistent with the findings in~\cite{Kurkela:2018qeb,Schlichting:2016sqo}. \item This raises the question how results from the two calculations can be compared and we show that one has to reduce the number of scatterings in \textsc{Alpaca} by rejecting scatterings with a probability $1/\langle N_\text{scat} \rangle$ to map out the entire evolution of the system. \item Generally the elastic scattering cross sections are very large for the parameters considered here.
 Since the gluons in a parton cascade interact over a finite distance given by $\sqrt{\sigma/\pi}$ the scatterings are sensitive to the gluon distribution in a finite space-time volume.
 This smears out the $v_2$ obtained via the escape mechanism and leads to a reduction of $v_2$.
-This implies that a quantitative comparison with the single-hit calculation is only possible for small values of the coupling and our numerical results confirm this. \item The conclusions in~\cite{Kurkela:2021ctp} that in kinetic theories a sizeable $v_2$ can be obtained from just a single scattering (or less) per particle is confirmed.
-This has important implications for the interpretation of data from small collision systems. \item The large cross sections leading to a smearing out of interactions over a large space-time volume raises questions concerning the applicability of kinetic theory and the quasi-classical picture of parton cascades.
-This deserves careful consideration, which we defer to a later point. \end{enumerate}
+This implies that a quantitative comparison with the single-hit calculation is only possible for small values of the coupling and our numerical results confirm this. \item The obtained $v_2$ quantifies a clear difference between the approach of solving the Boltzmann equations implicitly through the parton casace \textsc{Alpaca}, and solving them explicitly.
+These differences appear in a regime where the applicability of kinetic theory is questionable because it is not guaranteed that the mean free path is large compared to the interaction time. \item It should also be noted that using test particles in ALPACA would force the interactions to become more local, but this would just bring us back to the case of solving the Boltzmann equations explicitly.
+Hence, it would not necessarily be more reliable, as we just argued.
+One should rather regard the difference between the two approaches as a theoretical uncertainty.
+The fact that \textsc{Alpaca} does not need test particles to avoid causality violation due to frame dependence enables us to quantify this uncertainty for the first time. \end{enumerate}

 We would like to point out that most of these observations are of a general nature and not specific to \textsc{Alpaca} and the single-hit calculation.
 Instead our considerations apply to other calculations and parton cascades as well.